skillsire/Daily-H1B-Jobs/README.md

   <li><strong>Give it a Star</strong> if you find it helpful, and help others discover this valuable resource too!</li>
 </ul>

-<p>We hand-pick H1B & TN sponsorship jobs based on criteria that ensure maximum relevance and quality:</p>
+<p>We hand-pick H1B & other sponsorship jobs based on criteria that ensure maximum relevance and quality:</p>

 <ul>
-  <li><strong>Explicit Visa Sponsorship</strong>: The job description clearly states H1B & TN sponsorship availability.</li>
+  <li><strong>Explicit Visa Sponsorship</strong>: The job description clearly states H1B & other sponsorship availability.</li>
-  <li><strong>Proven Sponsorship History</strong>: The company has sponsored H1B & TN roles in the past two years, suggesting a strong likelihood of sponsorship for new positions.</li>
+  <li><strong>Proven Sponsorship History</strong>: The company has sponsored H1B & other roles in the past two years, suggesting a strong likelihood of sponsorship for new positions.</li>
 </ul>

 <p>✔️ <strong>Looking for a broader range of H1B & TN opportunities?</strong><br>